 First let me say that I’m no chef.
 Most of these tips have come from my wife’s creativity or things that I learned in the military.
 But it’s amazing how a nice meal or treat around the campfire is what everyone will remember about the trip.
 Items like long cooking forks are worth packing, as they can cook hot dogs, marshmallows, and even toast bread.
 Camping stoves come in all shapes and sizes and they can be a nice thing to have to boil water for pasta, coffee, or stew.
 Tin foil is another item that can really help with cooking things like fish fillets, corn on the cob, garlic bread, and other treats.
 Camping meals can be fun feasts!
 Check out the campfire cooking tips & camping recipes page for more meal ideas.

 If you’re going outdoors when the temperatures may dip below 40 degrees F, there are some other considerations to think about.
 Should you bring a tent heater?
 Is your sleeping bag sufficient?
 What clothes should you pack?
 And what are some ways to minimize the effects of the cold?
 One of the hardest things to do on a winter camping trip is to stick that first toe out of the sleeping bag in the morning.
 One of my favorite camping tips is to put your next day’s skivvies and socks in the sleeping bag with you!
 This way they’re nice and warm; you can change in the privacy of your own sleeping bag; and that morning chill is a bit less harsh.
 If your next trip is with Old Man Winter…check out the cold weather camping tips page.

 I hope these camping tip pages help you in your planning and enjoyment of your trip.
-If you have a camping tip to add, please fill out the form below and we'll share your ideas.
+If you have a camping tip to add, please send it to us and we’ll share your ideas.
 Thanks!